spectrocloud/librarium/content/docs/04-clusters/03-edge/10-palette-canvos.md

 Palette's Edge native solution requires edge hosts with [Kairos](https://kairos.io/) installed, allowing you to use the Linux distribution of your choice in an immutable way.

-In this how-to guide, you will leverage the open-source project [Kairos](kairos.io/) to create the following Ubuntu-based immutable and bootable Kubernetes and OS images:
+In this how-to guide, you will leverage the open-source project [Kairos](kairos.io/) to create the following Ubuntu-based immutable and bootable OS images:
 <br/>

 * **An Edge installer ISO image** - This ISO image can install or "Flash" an edge device.
 In this how-to guide, you will customize the installer image to automatically allow the new Edge nodes to register themselves with Palette.
 Once you transfer the ISO to your Datacenter, and convert it into a VM template, you can provision as many edge hosts as you desire.